-If rocky-iron asteroid impacts resemble the sharp blow of a ball peen hammer, forming bowl-shaped craters with melt rock and overturned target rock, icy-body impacts may resemble the compressive thud of a dead blow hammer, where the prolonged rebound duration of c ompressed ice rebound promotes distortion of Earth’s crust into a perfectly-circular basin, with the sustained compression of the rebounding ice largely preventing the excavation of target rock.
+If rocky-iron asteroid impacts resemble the sharp blow of a ball peen hammer, forming bowl-shaped craters with melt rock, breccia and overturned target rock, icy-body impacts may more closely resemble the compressive thud of a dead blow hammer, where the prolonged rebound duration of compressed ices promotes distortion of Earth’s crust into a perfectly-circular basin, and with the sustained rebound largely preventing the excavation of target rock.
 The almost perfectly-round

 Eskola, Pentti Eelis, (1948), The problem of mantled gneiss, Feb.
 1948 Quarterly Journal of the Geological Society, 104, 461-457

 Loose, B.; McGillis, W. R.; Schlosser, P.; Perovich, D.; Takahashi, T., (2009), Effects of freezing, growth, and ice cover on gas transport processes in laboratory seawater experiments, GEOPHYSICAL RESEARCH LETTERS, VOL. 36, L05603